What We Do: Create

 We work with clinicians, researchers and faculty to help develop their ideas into innovations.
-The IAP focuses on concepts that are earlier in the process than those of our Companies-in-Residence or Corporate Accelerator companies.
+The IAP focuses on concepts that are earlier in the process than those of our Companies-in-Residence or Company Accelerator Program companies.
 Defining the need, assessing solutions, demonstrating with prototypes and models, and understanding the broader context (IP, market analysis, regulatory pathway, etc.) are the key objectives.
 The goals are a maturation of the inventor’s concept, an assessment of the drivers and obstacles to development, and exposure to our broad network of partners and resources.
 This is a service that we as a nonprofit provide to the inventor without charge and without ownership of IP or shares in the future company.

 Our process includes: